Laila Bougria

 Orchestration vs. Choreography: The good, the bad, and the trade-offs

 One of the goals of building microservice-based architectures is to reduce the complexity of individual components.
-In doing so, some of that complexity shifts from individual services towards interservice communication.
-You may have bumped into the terms orchestration and choreography in your research on the topic.
-While the web offers a vast range of articles that carefully outline the pros and cons of each pattern, the real challenge is left to the reader: deciphering which pattern best fits your specific use case by understanding which arguments apply to your use case and weighing only the relevant ones in your decision.
+In doing so, much of that complexity shifts from individual services towards interservice communication, making how we design those service interactions essential in our system design.
+That's where orchestration and choreography come in, two coordination techniques that can help us design complex workflows in our system.
+While the web offers numerous articles that carefully outline the pros and cons of each pattern, the real challenge is left to the reader: deciphering which pattern best fits your specific use case by understanding which arguments apply to your use case and weighing only the relevant ones in your decision.

-In this session, we’ll dive more deeply into each pattern and thoroughly examine what problem each pattern aims to address.
-This will help us build a mental framework to make well-balanced decisions about when to use each pattern, including switching from one pattern to the other.
+In this session, we’ll thoroughly examine each pattern with practical examples from the banking business, based on almost five years of experience in this domain.
+By thoroughly understanding the tradeoffs of each approach and understanding the right questions to ask, we can build a mental framework that helps us make well-balanced decisions about which pattern to use.
 Join me in this session, where we’ll transform the abstract concepts of orchestration and choreography into a tangible decision-making framework that steers you in the right direction!

 Debug your thinking